Kuadrant/kuadrant-operator/examples/oidc-k8s-auth/README.md

-# Protecting an API with JSON Web Tokens (JWTs) and Kubernetes authnz using Kuadrant
+# Rate-limiting and protecting an API with JSON Web Tokens (JWTs) and Kubernetes authnz using Kuadrant

-Example of protecting an API (the Toy Store API) with authentication based on ID tokens (signed JWTs) issued by an OpenId Connect (OIDC) server (Keycloak) and alternative Kubernetes Service Account tokens, and authorization based on Kubernetes RBAC, with permissions (bindings) stored as Kubernetes Roles and RoleBindings.
+Example of rate-limiting and protecting an API (the Toy Store API) with authentication based on ID tokens (signed JWTs) issued by an OpenId Connect (OIDC) server (Keycloak) and alternative Kubernetes Service Account tokens, and authorization based on Kubernetes RBAC, with permissions (bindings) stored as Kubernetes Roles and RoleBindings.

 ## Pre-requisites